 - Upper respiratory tract issues that are breed related

-If your pet has been coughing for more then a few days for a mild cough or straight away for a severe cough, it is best to come in and have an examination and diagnosis of the underlying cause.
+If your pet has been coughing for more then a few days with a mild cough or has a severe cough, it is best to come in and have an examination and diagnosis of the underlying cause.

 5. Bad breath